ApeWorX/ape/docs/userguides/networks.md

 ape run script --network https://foo.bar
 ```

-**The recommended approach is to find or build a plugin to have more native support.**
+**WARNING**: The recommended approach is to find or build a plugin to have more native support.
+Some reasons for this include:

+1. You may need to integrate with other plugins, such as explorer plugins for getting contract types.
+2. Some chains may not implement EIP-1559 or may have forked from a specific configuration.
+3. Response differences in uncommon blocks, such as the `"pending"` block or the genesis block.
+4. Revert messages and exception-handling differences.
+5. You are limited to using `web3.py` and an EVM-based chain.